 Be sure to PIN this to save for later! :)

 Do you have chalkboards in and around your house?

 Ever made one yourself?

-Be sure to stop back in later this week to see what I made out of all this stuff! ;)
+Be sure to stop back in later to see how I use Chalk Paint on “all the things” besides furniture! ;)